Guided sequential ABC schemes for intractable Bayesian models: Cell motility and proliferation

 The considered setup for BSL required 16.6 hours to run (starting from the ground-truth parameters), however there exists literature towards significantly reducing its computational demands, see for example \cite{everitt2017bootstrapped}, \cite{priddle2019efficient}, \cite{an2019accelerating} and \cite{picchini2020adaptive}.
 For example, by applying an appropriate adjustment to the original BSL procedure, \cite{an2019accelerating} managed to use 500-1,000 model simulations per iteration instead of 50,000.
 Here, the focus of our comparison with BSL is in terms of the produced posterior inference rather than accurate time comparisons with the best possible version of BSL.

-\subsubsection{Cell model: results with more than 400 summaries}
+\subsection{Cell model: results with more than 400 summaries}

 Here, we simulate recording cell positions for a longer time frame than before, considering images recorded every 5 minutes for a total of 24 hours, implying that $s_y$ has dimension 289.
 The vanilla BSL sampler of \citealp{price2018bayesian} was again initialised at the same starting parameters as in the previous section, but it was unable to mix even with 10,000 model simulations per MCMC iteration, showing a very high rejection rate with the chains occasionally moving but often stuck for hundreds of iterations in the same position.
 Hence, no inference was produced, despite the initialization at ground-truth parameters.
-On the opposite side, sequential ABC strategies were able to handle this and even larger dimensions, namely summary $s_y$ with dimension 433, obtained by simulating the recording every 5 minutes for 36 hours, using the same positions for the 110 initial cells as before.
+On the opposite side, sequential ABC strategies were able to handle this and even larger dimensions, namely summary $s_y$ with dimension 433, obtained by tweaking the simulation setup, while using the same positions for the 110 initial cells as before.
 We still use $N=1,000$ but, since the dimension of the summaries is larger, here we use $\psi=25$ (the 25th percentile) to employ a more cautious decrease of $\delta$.
-We start with $\delta_1=8,085$ and produce 11 iterations of SMC-ABC with the \texttt{olcm} and the guided \texttt{hybrid} sampler, reporting their marginal posterior boxplots for $P_m$ in Figure \ref{fig:cell_boxplots_Pm_433summaries}.
-Across the 11 iterations, \texttt{olcm} simulated from the model 171,778 times for a total of 35 minutes, whereas \texttt{hybrid} simulated 175,091 times also for a total of 35 minutes.
-Ultimately, \texttt{hybrid} managed to reach a smaller threshold ( $\delta_{11}=651.8$) than \texttt{olcm} ( $\delta_{11}=696.1$).
-Marginal posteriors at the last iteration are reported in Figure \ref{fig:cell_marginals_433summaries} (for ease of comparison, we keep the same ticks on the x-axes as in Figure \ref{fig:cell_marginals}).
-Interestingly, the ``curse of dimensionality'' caused by the increased summary size had an impact only on parameter $P_m$, which has a wider posterior compared to Figure \ref{fig:cell_marginals}, whereas the additional information produced tighter posterior for $P_p$.
+We start with $\delta_1=8,085$, run SMC-ABC with \texttt{olcm} and the guided Gaussian \texttt{hybrid}, reporting the results corresponding to an acceptance rate of around 2\%.
+This happens at iteration 16 ($\delta_{16}=621.6$) and 11 ($\delta_{11}=619.4$) for \texttt{olcm} and \texttt{hybrid}, respectively.
+Also in this case, despite reaching a smaller threshold, \texttt{hybrid} required overall fewer model simulations than \texttt{olcm}, 213,984 vs 241,573 with a runtime of 25.2 minutes (\texttt{hybrid}) vs 32.4 minutes (\texttt{olcm}) for a single run.
+Inference results are in Figure \ref{fig:cell_boxplots_433summaries}.
+Especially for $P_p$, we notice that as soon as the guided procedure kicks-in at the second iteration, the bulk of the posterior shrinks much more than for the non-guided \texttt{olcm}.
+The marginals posteriors obtained at the last iteration are quite similar (Figure \ref{fig:cell_marginals_433summaries}), especially considering that the priors are very vague, but again, those returned by the guided method have been obtained more efficiently.

-\subsection{Samplers based on a generic distance kernel}
+\section{Samplers based on a generic distance kernel}

 In the main paper, we focused on considering a uniform kernel to compare simulated and observed summaries, i.e. the indicator function $\mathbb{I}_{||s^*-s_y||<\delta}$ for summaries $s^*$ of simulated data and summaries $s_y$ of observed data.
 While this is arguably the most popular choice to compare summaries, it is only one of the possibilities.
 For the reader's benefit, we add here a formulation of the basic ABC-rejection when a generic kernel is used.
 For the SIS-ABC and SMC-ABC samplers, the reader is referred to \cite{sissonfan2018}.